AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-9927** - Added message for unstable network connectivity prompting user to refresh page to reconnect.
 - **AVX-10080** - Added support for Transit Firenet in AWS China for Checkpoint.

-**Known Behaviors in Aviatrix Release 6.5**

-- **AVX-16486** - Restarting IPSEC services in Site2Cloud -> Diagnostics after upgrading can deliver higher performance on your S2C tunnels and is highly recommended.
-Please note that the IPSEC services restart will bring all tunnels down, but they should come back up quickly.

 6.3.2551 (11/12/2021)
 =====================